Many of us are feeling useless right now, considering the tragedy laden news we hear everyday.

 And all for the want of a horseshoe-nail.”

-A small thing like a smile or a brief contact between two people can make a difference.
-Maybe all someone needs is for one moment to be recognized as a being worthy of a smile, a nod, a hug, a comment, a compliment, or a kindness.
-Do What you can, where you are with whatever you can use.
-If all else fails, show that you care.
+Maybe all someone needs is for one moment to be recognized as being worthy of a smile, a nod, a hug, a comment, a compliment, or a kindness.
+Do what you can, where you are with whatever you can use.
+If all else fails, show that you care with a smile.

 Be the nail that saved the shoe, that saved the horse, that saved the rider, that saved the battle, that won the kingdom.
 You matter!!